mendix/docs/content/developerportal/deploy/how-to-unlink-sandbox.md

 ---
 title: "Unlink Your Free App from a Sandbox Environment"
-category: "How-To's"
+parent: "mendix-cloud-deploy"
-menu_order: 160
+#menu_order: 160
-description: "This page describes how to unlink a Free App from a Sandbox Environment."
+description: "How to unlink a Free App from a Sandbox Environment."
 tags: ["App","Sandbox","Developer Portal","Unlink","Delete"]
 ---